alabou/NMOS-MatroxOnly/NMOS With NDI.md

 ## NDI IS-05 Senders and Receivers

 Connection Management using IS-05 proceeds in exactly the same manner as for any other transport using the NDI specific transport parameters defined in [NDI Sender transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/sender_transport_params_ndi.json) and [NDI Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_ndi.json).
+Because of the one Sender to N Receivers relationship of the NDI transport the `receiver_id` attribute of the NDI Sender's activation MUST be `null`.
+The `sender_id` attribute of the NDI Receiver's activation MUST be set to the id of an NDI Sender or `null` if connecting to a non-NMOS NDI Sender.

+NDI Senders and Receivers MUST be controlled through IS-05 only.
+The activation of a Sender / Receiver and the associated transport parameters MUST be under the control of IS-05 only.

 ### Receivers

 If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
 If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.

+An NDI Receiver MAY connect to a non-NMOS NDI Sender.
+IS-05 is then used only on the Receiver side and an unspecified mechanism MUST be used to activate such non-NMOS NDI Sender.

 ### Senders

 A Sender MAY, unless constrained by IS-11, produce any NDI stream that is compliant with the associated Flow `urn:x-matrox:audio_layers`, `urn:x-matrox:video_layers` and `urn:x-matrox:data_layers`.

+A non-NMOS NDI Receiver MAY connect to an NDI Sender.
+IS-05 is then used only on the Sender side and an unspecified mechanism MUST be used to activate such non-NMOS NDI Receiver.

 ## NDI IS-11 Senders and Receivers